htl-leo-itp-2325-4-5BHITM/cam-connect/docs/conventions.md

 # cam-connect conventions
-Please take the time to read this, I will tell you when its finished / updated.
+Please take the time to read this, I will tell you when its updated.
+\
 If you follow these conventions we will have a better time writing code and the project can be handed off to the next group in a nice shape.

 ## General
 - cam-connect should be spelled with a dash and in lowercase wherever possible
   - alternatively "cc" can be used for things like components: `cc-button`
 - all internal planning documents, files, comments, commit messages, documentations should be in **english**